precice/febio-adapter/README.md

 The FEBio-preCICE adapter is a preCICE adapter for [FEBio](https://github.com/febiosoftware/FEBio).
 It allows to exchange data on `FEMaterialPoints`  via preCICE.
 What data and to which preCICE variable is configured via a JSON file (see example file `febio-config.json` below).
 For an easy setup use the provided `.so` file, or follow the build step to compile it for your platform.
 The adapter allows to exchange data on `FEMaterialPoints` with other solvers.
 The adapter is configured using a JSON file.

+Design and development of this adapter is described in detail in the [Master thesis of Fritz Otlinghaus](http://dx.doi.org/10.18419/opus-12291).

 ## Required Dependencies

 The following dependencies are required: